Mayyhem/ludus_sccm/README.md

 Failed to connect to SQL service
 Manually log in as domainadmin, uninstall MSSQL Server on server, then reboot, then redeploy

+# To do
+Upgrade version from 2303 to current or enable automatic upgrade

 # What's New
 ### Version 1.0.2